 10. You, again.
 Maybe you really like being the sales rep, the production manager or the one doing the work.
 Maybe you are trying to be someone you are not.
 I have learned that there is such a thing as big enough.
-It can be liberating to people who are ambitious to recognize that they have limitations, and that they do not have what it takes to be the next Bill Gates — and that it is OK More than OK!
+It can be liberating to people who are ambitious to recognise that they have limitations, and that they do not have what it takes to be the next Bill Gates — and that it is OK More than OK!

 There are three possibilities: you haven’t trained people properly, or you have some people who should be working in a different job (for you or for someone else), or you still think that everyone should think like you.
 If everyone thought like you, they would own their own business.
 And then they could have the opportunity to be mad all of the time.

 Growing the Business

-If you hold on too tightly, it doesn’t grow.
+If you hold on too tightly, things won’t grow.
 This really goes hand in hand with the millionaire fast lane book where you have three financial paths being the sidewalk, the slow lane and the fast lane.
 If you really believe you are able to cope with the fast lane then outsourcing your work and delegation is really key to success.

 It takes a group to move an organisation forward.
 Once owners understand that, they are well on their way to success.
 True leaders understand they don’t have all the answer and they surround themselves with the right talent hence the reason why synergising is so crucial to business owners.

-Being An Affective Leader
+Being An Effective Leader

-That might even be true, but all the time you are spending doing jobs that other people could be doing is time that you are not running your business.
-When you get bogged down in simple details that your employees could be working on, you are not being an effective leader.
+That might even be true, but all the time you are spending doing jobs that other people could be doing is the time that you are not running your business.
+When you worry over simple details that your employees could be working on, you are not being an effective leader.

-Every minute that you spend working on tasks that can be delegated is a minute that you are not planning, strategising and building the best business possible.
-Work on your business, not in your business is the real key to success and for this you need to develop delegating techniques.
+Every minute that you spend working on tasks that you could delegate is a minute that you are not planning, strategising and building the best business possible.
+Work on your business, not in your business is the real key to success.
+For this, you need to develop delegating techniques.
 More information on this can be read here.